 Over 900 general entries and 70 senior portfolios were submitted to this year’s competition.
-Only 165 general entry works and 10 senior portfolios were selected to hang in this year.
-This year marks the first time that YHS has two students place in the top 10 for Senior Portfolios and the fifth year in a row YHS has placed in the top 10.
+Only 165 general entry works and 10 senior portfolios were selected to hang this year.
+This year marks the first time that YHS has had two students place in the top 10 for Senior Portfolios and the fifth year in a row YHS has placed in the top 10.
 The top three Senior Portfolio Scholarship winners will be announced on April 7 during the YTIO awards ceremony.
 Below are the individual works from YHS that were accepted:

 Below are the two senior portfolios accepted:

 For our continued celebration of Youth Art Month, several YHS art students deserve recognition for their outstanding achievements in the visual arts and academia.
 To date, the 12 AP Studio Art students have been awarded more than $140,000 in scholarship and award funds.

 - AP Studio Senior Billy Callan was awarded a $1,000 art scholarship by Oklahoma State University to continue his studio art studies at the post-secondary level.

 - AP Studio Senior Henry Ashby received the $15,000 Professor’s Scholarship from the Kansas City Arts Institute in Kansas City, Missouri.
 The scholarship is renewable for four years for a total of $60,000.

 - AP Studio Senior Tien Tran has been named a National Merit Finalist and has been awarded a five-year $64,000 National Merit scholarship package by the University of Oklahoma.
 From March until June, National Merit Finalists will be notified if they are one of the 7,500 Finalists who have been selected to receive a Merit Scholarship award.